caglartunc/Oyku_Personal_page/Research1.md

 Harvard University Press, 2019.
 296 pp. Business Ethics Quarterly, 30(4), 603-607.

 ## Conference Presentations
+* Warren, D. E. & **Arkan, O.** How to reduce unethical behavior and promote voice: The role of moral ownership and perspective-taking.
+In Gaspar, J. & Warren, D. E. (Chairs) Behavioral Ethics: Challenging Fundamental Assumptions and Insight in the Field.
+Symposium will be presented at the Academy of Management Annual Conference, Virtual, August 2021.
+* Alzola, M. & **Arkan, O.** Whistleblowing in the Catholic Church: The Role of Wrongdoing Characteristics and Ethical Climate.
+Paper will be presented at the Academy of Management Annual Conference, Virtual, August 2021.
+* **Arkan, O.** & Alzola, M. (Panel Organizers) To Blow or Not to Blow: Normative Approaches to Whistleblowing.
+To Be Presented at The Society for Business Ethics Annual Conference, Virtual, July 2021.
+* Warren, D. E., **Arkan, O.**, Scharding, T., & Nagpal, M. Don’t trust your gut: the importance of normative deliberation to ethical decision making at work.
+Paper presented at the ComplianceNet Annual Conference, Virtual, June 2021.
+* **Arkan, O.** The Competing Virtues of Loyalty and Courage: When Ethical Climate Does Not Lead to Whistleblowing.
+Paper presented at the International Association for Business and Society Annual Conference, Virtual, June 2021.
 *   **Arkan, O.** When does an ethical climate lead to silence?
 The role of moral character in predicting employee whistleblowing.
 Paper presented at the Society of Business Ethics Annual Conference, Virtual, August 2020.